dpwiese/personal-website/content/posts/adaptive-pi-python.md

 ```

 With the plant and controller defined, they only need to be connected and then the closed-loop system can be simulated.
-This is accomplished with the `InterconnectedSystem` class, that is explained well in the <a href="https://python-control.readthedocs.io/en/0.8.3/generated/control.iosys.InterconnectedSystem.html?highlight=InterconnectedSystem#control.iosys.InterconnectedSystem" target="_blank">docs</a>:
+This is accomplished with the `InterconnectedSystem` class, that is explained well in the [docs](https://python-control.readthedocs.io/en/0.8.3/generated/control.iosys.InterconnectedSystem.html?highlight=InterconnectedSystem#control.iosys.InterconnectedSystem):

 > The InterconnectedSystem class is used to represent an input/output system that consists of an interconnection between a set of subystems.
 > The outputs of each subsystem can be summed together to to provide inputs to other subsystems.